Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 ### Merge sort
 Merge sort is based on the divide and conquer strategy similar to binary search.
 As such, its average and worst-case time complexity is O(n log n) - making it more efficient than bubble and insertion sort/

 Merge sort repeatedly divides the initial list in half until there are singular elements.
 Then, each element from index 0 is compared with its neighbouring one (index + 1).
 This is repeated until the first pair is ordered successfully.
 This is repeated; the sublists therefore double in size after comparing the elements and merging them.
-Repeat until
+Repeat until the resulting list is of complete length and is ordered.

+### Bubble sort
+Bubble sort is a very simple algorithm to implement and is simple to understand.
+Each element in the array is compared to the element at its position, plus one.

+- Get the length of the array
+- For each iteration (i) to the length of the array subtract 1 (zero-index):
+	- Get the value of the element at position iteration
+	- Compare this to the value of the element at position iteration plus one
+	- If the number is greater, swap them
+	- (this can be done by creating a temp variable for the position of the current iteration, setting position to position + 1, then setting position + 1 to temp)
+	- Add

 ## IDE